AONBS & THE GREEN BELT

 Green Belt under threat

 But this does not always, or forever, give the protection we might wish.
 Shropshire Council’s new draft Local Plan Review proposes releasing Green Belt land, now and in the future, so that more houses can be built in the M54 corridor, for instance around Shifnal and Bridgnorth.
-The Green Belt assessment process (see here for the 21MB report and its 5MB of accompanying figures/maps) looked at how the Green Belt is functioning under five headings as in paragraph 134 of the new NPPF, namely to check the unrestricted sprawl of large built up areas; to prevent neighbouring towns merging into one another; to assist in safeguarding the countryside from encroachment; to preserve the setting and special character of historic towns; and to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
+To justify this, they rely on their Green Belt Revised Exceptional Circumstances Statement, which can be found under "G" in the Draft Plan Examination library here.
+The Green Belt is meant to function under five headings as in paragraph 134 of the new NPPF, namely to check the unrestricted sprawl of large built up areas; to prevent neighbouring towns merging into one another; to assist in safeguarding the countryside from encroachment; to preserve the setting and special character of historic towns; and to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
 It is this last aspect that is often underplayed.

 AONBs under threat